monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 ![welcome](media/wizard_2-options.png)

-On this page you can choose how to connect to the wallet and to the
+On this page you can create a new wallet, open an existing wallet, change wallet mode or change choose how to connect to the wallet and to the network:
-network:

-(1) **Create a new wallet:** Start the procedure to make a new wallet.
+(1) **Create a new wallet:** Start the procedure to create a new wallet
+    file.
 Choose this option if this is your first time using Monero.\
-(2) **Create new wallet from hardware:** Create a new wallet from an
+(2) **Create new wallet from hardware:** Create a new wallet file from a
-    hardware device (like Ledger or Trezor)\
+    hardware wallet device (e.g., Ledger or Trezor).\
 (3) **Open a wallet from file:** Choose this option to select a
-    pre-existing wallet from your files with the extension `.keys`.\
+    pre-existing wallet file from your computer (with the extension `.keys`).\
 (4) **Restore wallet from keys or mnemonic seed:** Click here if you
-    want to recover a pre-existing wallet using the mnemonic seed or the keys.\
+    want to recover a pre-existing wallet using the mnemonic seed or the private keys, creating a new wallet file.\
-(5) **Change wallet mode:** Click here to switch between modes and
+(5) **Change wallet mode:** Click here to switch between simple, simple
-    choose the wallet mode that best fits your needs.\
+    (bootstrap), and advanced modes.

+Advanced options (requires wallet in advanced mode):

-(6) **Mainnet:** *Advanced:* Select this from the dropdown list to use
+(6) **Mainnet:** Select this from the dropdown list to use the main
-    the main Monero network\
+    Monero network\
-(7) **Testnet:** *Advanced:* Select this from the dropdown list if you
+(7) **Testnet:** Select this option if you would like to use a
-    would like to use a development network instead of the main network.
+    development network instead of the main network.
 Testnet is designed to let developers test new features that are not available on Mainnet or Stagenet.\
-(8) **Stagenet:** *Advanced:* Select this from the dropdown list if you
+(8) **Stagenet:** Select this option if you would like to use a network
-    would like to use a network for staging instead of the main network.
+    for staging instead of the main network.
 Stagenet mimics the features of Mainnet and is designed to let end users test Monero without the risk of losing funds.\
-(9) **Number of KDF rounds:** *Advanced:* Adjust the number of Key
+(9) **Number of KDF rounds:** Adjust the number of Key Derivation
-    Derivation Function rounds in order to enhance the overall security of the generated keys.
+    Function rounds in order to enhance the overall security of the generated keys.
 Any random large number will increase the security.

 Create new wallet
 -----------------

 ![new](media/wizard_3-create.png)

-Here you can create a new wallet:
+Here you can create a new wallet file:

 (1) **Wallet name:** Give a name for your wallet (in this example
     `testname` is used).\